German Navy Ciphertext by Enigma M3: OJSBI BUPKA ECMEE ZH

 Step 3: Download the Raw Data and Preprocess the Data

-This first challenge is to find a data set with oracle born scripts; I found this website 甲骨文 and its GitHub Repo which provided all the script images and image-to-label database I need.
+This first challenge is to find a data set with the oracle bone scripts; I found this website 甲骨文 and its GitHub Repo which provided all the script images and image-to-label database I need.
 The image folder contains 1602 images, and the image name to Chinese character (key-value) pairs are stored in JSON, SQL and DB format, making it the perfect data set for our project startup.

 甲骨文网页